 Following the thread of the textual themes of the wedding cantatas, it will be seen that C 202 was based principally around the renewal of the seasons and the emergence of the happy spring season, whilst C 210 makes a number of allusions to the art of music and the important role of the worthy patron.
 C 195 has many more religious references centred principally on praise for, and goodness of, the Almighty and, putting aside the specific allusions to marriage, it would seem to have more in common with the religious cantatas.
 It is also the only one of these three cantatas to include a chorale.
 Might the bridegroom have been a Pastor?
 Or an ostentatiously religious individual?
 Dürr (p 756) suggests a lawyer but the evidence is slight.

 Another fact uniting Cs 195 and 197 and separating them from Cs 202 and 210 is their use of commanding choruses.
 This certainly implies a union of people of wealth, status and resource; perhaps the suggestion of a lawyer has been too lightly dismissed!
-Furthermore, the choruses are scored for particularly large ceremonial orchestras of the sort often reserved for the religious cantatas for the Easter and Christmas festivals.
+Furthermore, the choruses are scored for particularly large ceremonial orchestras of the sort usually reserved for the cantatas for the Easter and Christmas festivals or those paying homage to individuals of high status.
 These are full-blooded celebratory compositions, not chamber works.

 The text is a direct biblical quotation in two sections----Light is ever present for the righteous and joy for devout hearts----and----rejoice in the Lord righteous people, remember and praise His Holiness.
 The division of text so as to make, firstly, a general statement which is then applied directly to the members of the wedding party, clearly dictates the bipartite structure of the chorus.
 The lyricist also applies same principle in later movements.